 CLS 530.
 The Child with Special Healthcare Needs.
 (3 Credits)

-this course will examine the impact of having a child with developmental differences in the healthcare environment and will also examine having a child with complex medical needs and its impact on the child and family.
+This course will examine the impact of having a child with developmental differences in the healthcare environment and will also examine having a child with complex medical needs and its impact on the child and family.
 This course will provide the child life student with the fundamental skills to adapt therapeutic activities to accommodate the child with both developmental differences and medically complex needs.
-(3 credit hours)

 CLS 535.
 Childhood Trauma: Resiliency in Children.
 (3 Credits)